-1953: the year when the Cuban Revolution began and as if the time in Cuba stood still, owing to the American embargo.
-The El bloqueo had Cuba preserved as an open-air museum of communism without the American influence – for a period of time, the country has no American chain stores, no American fast food, no Coca-Cola (that sold officially), no Starbucks, and even not much outdoor commercial advertising… the country, to a lot of travelers, is unique and fascinating.
+1953 is the year when the Cuban Revolution began and as if the time in Cuba stood still, owing to the American embargo.
+The El bloqueo had Cuba preserved as an open-air museum of communism without the American influence – for a period of time, the country has no American chain stores, no American fast food, no Coca-Cola (that sold officially), no Starbucks, and even not much outdoor commercial advertising… while a lot of it has changed as time goes by, and since the US has loosened the embargo, Cuba gradually opened its doors and it is not as “closed” as it was once said to be.
+Cuba still has a trace of isolated quality that is unique and fascinating to a lot of travelers.

-I wonder if the recent loosening of America’s embargo would change the uniqueness and mysteriousness of the country.
-Until now, however, there’s still no direct commercial flight from anywhere in the States to Cuba.
-In December 2014, I left L.A. and headed to Havana through Cancun, the most convenient stopover from the West coast.
+For a long time, Cuba had no direct commercial flights to the United States.
+For my adventure to Cuba, I left L.A. and headed to Havana through Cancun, the most convenient stopover from the West coast.
 Other possible hubs would be Toronto or the Mexican City.
-For years, “Havana” equals to “Central American” to me, and it’s a paradise for those who love a tropical, retro-vibe.
+For years, “Havana” equals “Central American” to me, and it’s a paradise for those who love a tropical, retro-vibe.

 The flight to Havana was a bit old and dusty but fortunately, it was only an hour from Cancun, Mexico.
 A lady sitting next to me in the first row was obviously familiar with the crew on board.
 She was talking loudly to the crew in fluent Spanish and no one intended to stop her when she was playing with her smartphone during taxi or takeoff… but well, soon I would be cut off from the rest of the world because my international roaming services don’t cover Cuba; while the hotel’s lobby did have paid Wi-Fi, I opt to stay off the grid and get some digital detox for a few days.

 Once took off and the flight was steady, I was finally aware of the fact that I am entering a different world.
 There were two kinds of juices on the flight the box says “product de Cuba”.
 I was looking at the juice box and I believed I was not the only one doing so.
 I chose the pear juice which was a bit thick and too sweet….